 Oceanside, CA – In the continuous pursuit of providing the most advanced healthcare to the community, Tri-City Medical Center recently opened the first of three specialty institutes and is adding top physicians to the medical staff.

-Among the most recent additions to the medical staff are Dr. John Regan, an internationally recognized orthopaedic surgeon and Dr. David Perkowski, a pioneer of off-pump or ‘beating heart’ coronary artery bypass surgery.
+Among the most recent additions to the medical staff are Dr. John Regan, an internationally recognized orthopedic surgeon and Dr. David Perkowski, a pioneer of off-pump or ‘beating heart’ coronary artery bypass surgery.
 Both doctors performed their first operations at Tri-City in December.

-Tri-City’s Cardiovascular Health Institute opened in December; the Orthopaedic and Spine Institute is scheduled to open in the spring followed by the Cancer Institute.
+Tri-City’s Cardiovascular Health Institute opened in December; the Orthopedics and Spine is scheduled to open in the spring followed by the Cancer Institute.
 All three centers of excellence will feature the patient-centric model of care – ‘one stop shops’ that combine prevention, the most advanced medical technology, and comprehensive clinical care.
 The institutes have already begun attracting prominent physicians to Tri-City.

 Dr. John Regan

-Dr. Regan, an innovator in minimally invasive spine surgery, performed his first case at Tri-City with Dr. Neville Alleyne, orthopaedic surgeon.
+Dr. Regan, an innovator in minimally invasive spine surgery, performed his first case at Tri-City with Dr. Neville Alleyne, orthopedic surgeon.
 They operated on one of the victims of the 2008 Metrolink train collision in Los Angeles County.
 The accident left 34-year-old Luis Cruz with excruciating back and leg pain.
 The pain was so severe, Cruz was unable to work or enjoy normal daily activities.
 Drs.
 Regan and Alleyne performed a posterior decompressive laminectomy fusion with inter-body cages, bone graft and instrumentation on the lower region of Cruz’s spine.

 According to Dr. Alleyne, the addition of Dr. Regan is an important step in developing a comprehensive spine network at Tri-City.
 “We will be able to treat very complex cases for a myriad of different people from within and outside the area – people like Mr. Cruz who otherwise would have to live with excruciating back and leg pain the rest of their lives.
 Our skills complement one another and together, we are greater than the sum of our parts,” said Dr. Alleyne.
 Mr. Cruz says that as a result of the surgery, he no longer has to take pain medication, the pain in his legs was gone almost immediately and he is looking forward to returning to work.
 “The doctors were excellent; they were around day and night to answer all my questions.
 I have a family to provide for and I am looking forward to going back to work thanks to this surgery,” said Cruz.